Baho717/SozoApp/README.md

 ## Features:

-- [ ] Ability to add medications
-- [ ] Ability to add medication amount
+- [ ] Ability to view, add, edit, and delete current medication information.
-- [ ] Ability to see medications
-- [ ] Ability to delete medications
+- [ ] Ability to view, add, edit, and delete medication history.
-- [ ] Ability to check nearby clinics
+- [ ] Ability to schedule doctors visits.
-- [ ] Ability to see medication history
+- [ ] Ability to take notes at doctors visits for future reference.

 ##Todo
 - [ ] Build new c# .NET mvc app